 - Avoid alcohol and fizzy (carbonated) drinks.

-- If you have diarrhea, try limiting the amount of high-fiber foods you eat, especially if you have a lot of gas and bloating.
+If you have diarrhea, try limiting the amount of high-fiber foods you eat.
 This includes vegetables, fruits, whole-grain breads and pasta, high-fiber cereal, and brown rice.

 - Peas and beans.